-Aviation Standards
+Aviation Standards, Glare

 This standard was developed for the FAA for solar installations on airport grounds.
 It can also be used for solar farm and garden development in areas adjacent to airports.
+This standard is not appropriate for areas where reflected light is not a safety concern.